klyuen94/In-Between-The-Lines/docs/final.md

 Evaluation: In order to evaluate the effectiveness of visual agents we’ve created three additional agents to compare it against.
 All of the agents will be compared by the number of actions they are able to take while the level is running which is also how far into the level they manage to get.
 The random agent serves as an absolute minimum as to what the visual agent should be able to do.
 If the visual agent is unable to traverse further than the random agent we will know something is wrong.
 The qlearning agent is representative of a basic learning algorithm; something that is much easier to implement than the visual learner.
 If the visual agent could not do better than this agent that would be disappointing, but a good lesson on working smarter rather than harder.
 Finally, the oracle agent is used to train the agent is is able to complete the level perfectly every time, so it’s less of a basis for comparison and more a training tool, but being able to match it would be incredible.

+Below are three graphs, one for each level of the game, that display the performance of each agent.
 ![graphs](https://user-images.githubusercontent.com/27802382/27006750-6c516f82-4df1-11e7-928e-22c070ab6b98.png)

 We’re very pleased with our final results and having no idea what they would be going in, it’s pretty surprising that it was able to do so well.